How to Apply

 Graduate Admissions Timeline

-Graduate School priority deadline, your application must be complete by this date, for applicants who wish to be considered for a Graduate School award.
+Applications must be received by this date to be considered for a Graduate School award.
 These awards are not funded by the Chemistry department and for more information on the available awards please visit the Graduate School’s website.
-If you do not want to be considered for a Graduate School Award then the following deadlines are applicable:
+Late applications can be considered, but financial support cannot be guaranteed.

 Department of Chemistry domestic admission decisions are made.